StanfordSNR/guardian-agent/README.md

 <img src="doc/ssh-askpass-default.svg" width="50%">
 </p>

-By contrast, Guardian Agent provides more constrained agent forwarding that can safely be enabled on any connection.
+By contrast, Guardian Agent provides more-constrained agent forwarding that can safely be enabled on any connection.
 It can be used alongside Mosh or SSH.

-**How it works:** A user runs `sga-guard` on her local machine to establish a secure forwarding channel to an intermediary host (e.g. in EC2).
+To use Guardian Agent, a user runs `sga-guard` on her local machine to establish a secure forwarding channel to an intermediary host (e.g. in EC2).
 On the intermediary machine, she can then use `sga-ssh` as a drop-in replacement for `ssh`.
 The local `sga-guard` verifies the identity of